center-for-threat-informed-defense/attack-workbench-frontend/README.md

 - [src/environments/environment.ts](app/src/environments/environment.ts) is the development environment with configurations for when it is hosted on a local machine or is being actively developed.
 This is the default environment file used when building the application.
 - [src/environments/environment.prod.ts](app/src/environments/environment.prod.ts) is the production environment for deployment inside of an organization or in cases where the user is not developing the application.
 When the application is built for production deployments (`ng build --prod`) this environment file is used.

+#### PKI Certificates

+For additional troubleshooting and installation of security certificates for use by ATT&CK Workbench, pleaser refer to [PKI Certificates instructions](docs/certs.md)

 ## Related Work

 ### STIX